 - Big Sister Instinct: She is very protective of her little sister Kaede.

-- Broken Messiah: After being revived, she angsts at the world and Inuyasha for killing her.
+- Broken Messiah: After being revived, she angsts at the world and "Inuyasha" for killing her.
 Really not helped by how the world has changed.

 - Chronic Hero Syndrome: Dead or alive, she never hesitates to help someone in need.